team-phteven/T3-A2-Part-B/README.md

 ### How was Luxon used in the project?

-Luxon was used particularly for formatting times that messages were sent.
+Luxon was used particularly for displaying message times in a human readable format.
+Abstracting out this code meant implementing times like "Yesterday at 10:00am" was as easy as wrapping a DateTime in a Luxon function.

 ## React-icons